brwilkinson/AzureDeploymentFramework/docs/Sample_Template_Files.md

     ]
 ```

-The following defines the compute sizes lookup for P (Prod) and D (Dev)
+There are other lookup tables for SKU and sizing lookups P (Prod) and D (Dev)

 ``` json
     "computeSizeLookupOptions": {